How Jason Aldean's 'Try That in a Small Town' became a political controversy

 Sheryl Crow and Margo Price are among the musicians who've spoke out against the song.
 But others, like Travis Tritt and Blanco Brown described the reaction as unfair social commentary.

-Political commentators on the right have have held up the country music cannon, and Aldean in particular, as a loudspeaker for under-appreciated conservative values.
+Political commentators on the right have have held up the country music canon, and Aldean in particular, as a loudspeaker for under-appreciated conservative values.

 2024 GOP primary contenders like Trump, entrepreneur Vivek Ramaswamy and Florida Gov. Ron DeSantis all defended the artist, with DeSantis saying: "When the media attacks you, you're doing something right."